kellya/pswitch/README.md

 		NEWPROFILE="'default'"
 		;;

 Just change the **1920x1080** to whatever your resolution is, and the **default** to your profile name.
-If you are adding blocks, be sure to copy the condtional block.
+If you are adding blocks, be sure to copy the _entire_ condtional block.